4 Strategies to Combat the Risks of Loneliness

 4 Ways to Combat Loneliness

-It is important for everyone to remain active in their community and maintain social interactions, but this may be even more important for older adults and retirees.
-Following are some ideas for combating loneliness and remaining interactive with others, and keeping up social interactions for both physical and mental health.
+Everyone should remain active in their community and maintain social interactions, but this may be even more important for older adults and retirees.
+The following are some ideas for combating loneliness, remaining interactive with others, and maintaining social interactions for physical and mental health.

 1. Try New Things